SourMesen/Mesen/Docs/content/configuration/Preferences.md

 **Disable on-screen display (OSD)**: When enabled, all on-screen messages are disabled.

 **Display additional information in title bar**: When enabled, additional information is shown in the title bar (such as filter, scale, etc.), next to the game's name.

+**Show full file path in recent file list**: When enabled, the recent files menu will display the file's full path instead of just its name.

 **Show frame counter**: When enabled, the number of frames emulated since the last reset will be shown on the screen.